 Some fraudsters accelerate their credit history process by piggybacking.
 Fraudsters are added as authorized users to an account with a good credit history.
 Authorized users are compensated for this process.
 The fraudsters will use several tactics to make the synthetic identities even more real.
 Thus making it harder to detect with traditional methods.

 Eventually, the fraudsters will take advantage of the reputation they’ve built up over time.
 Once they secure a large line of credit, they will max out the credit line before vanishing forever.
 It’s also possible for the fraudsters to double their profits by claiming identity theft on their accounts and get the charges removed.
 Or they can even use fake cheques to pay off the balance before maxing out the credit limit.

 Due to its hard to detect nature, there’s no way to tell how this type of fraud impacts businesses.
 In the US, lost credit-card accounts lost $820 million to synthetic identity fraud in 2018 and the losses are expected to cross $2 billion by the end of 2021.
 However, this data doesn’t account for the loss of personal time and aggravation for the victims.

 Synthetic identity fraud is costing businesses billions of dollars.
-Plus the amount of time financial institutions spend chasing down people who don’t exist.
+Plus the amount of time financial institutions spends chasing down people who don’t exist.
 Clearly, synthetic ID fraud is a growing threat, so businesses need a more efficient process to verify if the users are authentic or not.
 Traditional tools that are meant to reduce identity fraud can’t keep up with synthetic identity fraud.

-Businesses need to invest in the latest and more sophisticated methods like DIRO’s original verification technology.
+Businesses need to invest in the latest and more sophisticated methods like DIRO’s original document verification technology.
 It verifies documents instantly and verifies customer data from original sources to reduce the use of fake and stolen information.